Large Language Models Vote: Prompting for Rare Disease Identification: Experiments

 \section{Experiments}

 The rare disease dataset we built was used for FSL experiments.
 For a more holistic evaluation, the original 256 annotated documents were chunked into four subsets, containing CN substrings with 32, 64, 128, and 256 words (context size).
 It should be noted that every context window contained the rare disease mention.
-The evaluation was performed using the following openly available models: LLaMA~2~13B~\cite{llama2}, MedAlpaca~13B~\cite{medalpaca}, Stable~Platypus~2~13B~\cite{stableplatypus2}, and Vicuna~13B~\cite{vicuna}.
+The evaluation was performed using the following openly available models: Llama~2~13B~\cite{llama2}, MedAlpaca~13B~\cite{medalpaca}, Stable~Platypus~2~13B~\cite{stableplatypus2}, and Vicuna~13B~\cite{vicuna}.
 We selected these LLMs as they were some of the highest scoring models on the Open~LLM~Leaderboard~\cite{openllmleaderboard}.
 MedAlpaca specifically was selected due to its fine-tuning on medical question-answering.
+To compare MVP with SC prompting, Llama 2 with SC prompting was also evaluated.
 For all models, the maximum number of tokens was set to 1,024.